RedWn/Software-Security-Homework/readme.md

 There are 4 csprojects in the repo:

 1. Server:
-   includes the driver class Program and server specific classes: - Connection: an instance that contains all of a connected client information - DBEntry a model to read/write to a file for storage - Server: the main class for all the server logic
+   includes the driver class Program and server specific classes : - Connection: an instance that contains all of a connected client information - DBEntry a model to read/write to a file for storage - Server: the main class for all the server logic

 2. Client:
    includes the driver class Program and client class: - Client: the main class for all the client logic